miklevin/ohawf/README.md

 #### The New Way: Gotta Have a Webserver

-The new which is now the ohawf default is ***run_local_server()***.
+The new way which is now the ohawf default is ***run_local_server()***.
 This is what you encounter all the time with mobile apps when you see “Login with Google”.
 An embedded browser pops up, goes through login, then returns you to the mobile app.
 This works in Jupyter too.
 If you have problems, run Jupyter <a href="https://mikelev.in/ux/">this way</a>.
 And if you need to force ohawf to use run_console() for a server installation, you can do this:

 ``` python
 import ohawf